Skip to Content

 Field label

-Use Field label to control what users see as the label for this field.
+Control what respondents see as the label for each field.

-Set a default value that appears when the form loads (optional).
+Set an optional default that appears when the form loads.

 Control when users can see their form responses.